Updated on September 29, 2021

 The TDS provides a basic framework of the topics that a seller should address when making sure all of the material facts are about a property are disclosed.
 But, a seller should always be aware that the TDS is not an exhaustive list of the material conditions that must be disclosed: ALL material facts must be disclosed, even if that topic does not appear on the TDS form.
 To help ensure a seller discloses all material facts, the California Association of Realtors has developed the Seller Property Questionnaire (“SPQ”) to act as a supplement for the TDS form.
 The SPQ includes topics not covered by the TDS and allows the seller to provide additional explanations of the material facts being disclosed by the seller.

 If you are selling your property and have any questions about the types of disclosures you need to make, please feel free to contact Schorr Law, A Professional Corporation, to discuss whether you need to disclose a particular fact.
-You can also contact us if you believe that a seller might not have disclosed certain material facts concerning your recently purchased property.
+You can also contact our professional real estate attorney if you believe that a seller might not have disclosed certain material facts concerning your recently purchased property.
 Schorr Law represents both sellers and buyers in their purchase and sale, and non-disclosure disputes.